 If you’re making this gluten free, just don’t add the tortellini.
 You could potentially cook some gluten free pasta separately and put it in the bottom of each person’s bowl before adding the soup.
 But it’s pretty great as it is.

-- 6 lbs 6 oz (102 oz.) can Diced Tomato (I’ve also sliced whole tomatoes after Sam’s Club stopped carrying the large diced can–but you’ll puree it all anyway)
+- 2 large (102 oz.) cans Diced Tomato (I’ve also sliced whole tomatoes after Sam’s Club stopped carrying the large diced can)

 - 40-60 oz.
 Frozen Tortellini (optional)